rochelleterman/PS239T/16_final-projects/template/README.md

 ### Data

-1. polity.csv: Subset of the PolityVI dataset, available here: http://www.systemicpeace.org/inscrdata.html
+1. polity.csv: The PolityVI dataset, available here: http://www.systemicpeace.org/inscrdata.html
-2. nyt.csv: contains data from the New York Times API collected via collect-nyt.ipynb
+2. nyt.csv: Contains data from the New York Times API collected via collect-nyt.ipynb .
+Includes information on all articles containing the term "Programmer Cat", 1980-2010.
 3. analysis-dataset.csv: The final Analysis Dataset derived from the raw data above.
 It includes country-year values for all UN countries 1980-2010, with observations for the following variables:
     - *ccode*: Correlates of War numeric code for country observation
     - *year*: Year of observation
     - *polity*: PolityVI score
-    - *nyt*: Number of New York Times articles
+    - *nyt*: Number of New York Times articles about "Programmer Cat"

 ### Code